yitaozh/yitaozh.github.io/source/_posts/1297-Maximum-Number-of-Occurrences-of-a-Substring.md

 - sliding window
 - because every larger subString must contains smaller subString, we should only care about the subStrings with minSize
+- can use string_view but there's no need
+- No solution from 0x3F

 ## Solution